10 Amazing Natural Attractions in Vava'u

 10 Amazing Natural Attractions in Vava'u(c) tongapocketguide.com

 Get an amazing vantage point of the Neiafu Harbour and the Port of Refuge from the peak of Mt Talau.
 Easily accessible from Neiafu, Mt Talau is situated in the Mt Talau National Park.
-There is a short walk to take you on top of its flat peak at 131m (331ft) where a viewing platform is in place to provide a picture-perfect view.
-Be aware that the steps to the top are slippery!
+There is a set of steep steps to take you to the top of its flat peak at 131 m (331 ft) where there are two viewing platforms in place to provide picture-perfect views.
+Learn more about walking here in the 10 Best Walks & Hikes in Tonga.

-Location: From Neiafu, follow Tapueluefu Road for approximately 2km (1.2 miles) until you see the entrance signs for the Mt Talau National Park
+Location: From Neiafu, follow Tapueluefu Road (just past the Police Station) for approximately 2 km (1.2 mi) until you see the entrance signs for the Mt Talau National Park.

 10 Amazing Natural Attractions in Vava'u(c) tongapocketguide.com

-Speaking of views, some of the most breathtaking views can be found at the ‘Utula’anina Lookout on the northern coast of ‘Utu Vava’u.
-After making your way doing a rough gravel road, your reward is a viewpoint across the northern coast of the island with its white-sand beaches, rugged clifftops topped with forest, and turquoise waters.
+Speaking of views, some of the most breathtaking views can be found at the ‘Utula’aina Lookout on the northern coast of ‘Utu Vava’u.
+After making your way via rental car or one of the land tours, your reward is a viewpoint across the northern coast of the island with its white-sand beaches, rugged clifftops topped with forest, and turquoise waters.
+An elevated platform here makes the viewing all the easier, while the interpretation sign explains how this site was once the residence of the 10th Tu’i Tonga – find out more about this line of kings in A Brief History of Tonga.

 10 Amazing Natural Attractions in Vava'u(c) tongapocketguide.com